marklogic/mlxprs/README.md

 selecting the "Status" tab.
 There is an "download" button in the "certificate template status" section.
 Click the "download" button to download a copy of your root CA.

+Alternatively, you can turn off client certificate checks altogether.
+Set `marklogic.rejectUnauthorized` to `false` in your VS Code configuration.
+This is less secure, but may be useful for situations where you can't obtain or use a your own CA, such as when connecting to a IP address rather than a hostname.

 ### Per-query configuration override

 You can override your VS Code configured settings by using a block comment as the first language token